-The Internet we know, has governments and corporations involved in providing for data transfers.
-Servers for routing, DNS and other things are handled by government organizations and Internet Service Providers.
-Thus, they are able to track what you are doing using their resources.
+The Internet, we know, has governments and corporations involved in providing data transfers.
+Government organizations and Internet Service Providers handle servers for routing, DNS, and other things.
+Thus, they can track what you are doing using their resources.
 VPNs and Proxies are a little help in diverting them but cannot provide 100% privacy.
-Decentralized Internet – one that does not need governmental and corporate servers – can help in privacy and in certain other factors – such as preventing throttling and speeding down connection speeds.
+Decentralized Internet – one that does not need governmental and corporate servers – can help privacy and certain other factors – such as preventing throttling and speeding down connection speeds.

 In this article, I will focus and talk more about Meganet, which has been in the news.
 It is a decentralized Internet structure.

 What is Meganet

 Most of you might have heard of Kim Schmitz (aka Kim Dotcom).
 He is a well-known, wanted hacker on the Internet.
-He is founder of Megaupload and certain other websites that have the Internet police on their heels to deport him to the US and try him for different Internet crimes.
+He is the founder of Megaupload and certain other websites that have the Internet police on their heels to deport him to the US and try him for different Internet crimes.

-After Kim Dotcom’s Megaupload was taken down, the German hacker and Internet entrepreneur turned his attention towards an Internet that the government cannot control nor can corporations snoop on what the users are doing.
-The decentralized Internet’s model is not very clear at this moment but it is clear that it won’t be tied to IP addresses and will steer clear of any government or corporate agencies wanting to know what you have been doing on your Internet.
+After Kim Dotcom’s Megaupload was taken down, the German hacker and Internet entrepreneur turned his attention to an Internet that the government cannot control, nor can corporations snoop on what the users are doing.
+The decentralized Internet model is not very clear at this moment, but it won’t be tied to IP addresses.
+It will clear any government or corporate agencies wanting to know what you have been doing on your Internet.